esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/02-startup-guide/02-Registering a test device.md

 ## Which agent client to use
 esthesis Device Agent comes as a standalone executable natively compiled for different platform, as well as a container image.
-You can choose the one that best fits your needs, however the native executable does not require you to have access to a container runtime on your device.
+You can choose the one that best fits your needs.

-## Download the agent client
+### Native client
 You can download the device agent from:

 [todo: add link to download page]